-The resistance between the white lead and ground lead should be "open", usually indicated by an "OL" or whatever your meter shows when the test leads are not touching anything.
+The resistance between the white leads and ground lead should be "open", usually indicated by an "OL" or whatever your meter shows when the test leads are not touching anything.
 If there is any change in the reading, record this information and contact the factory before installing.
 This could indicate damage, test lead problems, or a number of other issues.
 Try "pinning" the test leads to the mat/cable lead wires against a hard non-metal surface if your readings fluctuate.

 Your electrician should perform an insulation resistance test on the mat.
-A megohmeter (e.g. Megger®) adjusted to a minimum 1000 VDC should give a measured value at least 20 megohm (M Ω).
+A megohmeter (e.g. Megger®) adjusted to a minimum 1000 VDC should give a measured value at least 20 megohm (M $\Omega$ ).
+Do not apply over 1500 VDC.